 Do you have an open plan office, or one where everyone can see who is coming in and out?
 Arrange instead to meet them in a private room or a more quiet and confidential part of the office to deliver the retrenchment news.

 Bring all relevant paperwork and any useful information related to what happens next.
 When information of a distressing or stressful nature is given, most individuals hear selectively and might not retain all of the information verbally given.
-Providing employees with written information about their redundancy, career transition support and severance package to read later is helpful.
+Providing employees with written information about the redundancy, career transition support and severance package to read later is helpful.

 If you think you might be the focus of their anger/sadness, consider having the support of another senior colleague in the meeting.
 Usually this role is taken by HR or senior managers.
 Whoever it is, ensure you are clear about your roles and who is going to say what.
 The process needs to appear professional and coordinated.

-Your emotions when making people redundant
+Your emotions when you tell people their role is redundant

 Remember: even though the conversation might be emotional for you, it is about their reactions not yours.